sinbix/sinbix/README.md

 ## Shared

-Directory "[shared](shared)" contains shared libraries (The logo used in many projects in the repository, including this readme.md file)
+Directory "[shared](shared)" contains shared libraries (The logo used in many projects in the repository, including this readme.md file).

 ## Sinbix